LBNL-UCB-STI/beam/docs/users.rst

 5. Copy the BEAM config file from test/input/beamville/beam.conf into the scenario directory and rename to your scenario (e.g. test/input/siouxfalls/siouxfalls.conf)

-6. Copy the "dummy.zip" GTFS archive from test/input/beamville/R/dummy.zip into the r5 sub-directory (e.g. test/input/siouxfalls/r5/dummy.zip).
-This step is optional but will avoid meddlesome warnings from the R5 library.

-7. Make the following edits to siouxfalls.conf (or your scenario name, replace Sioux Falls names below with appropriate names from your case):
+6. Make the following edits to siouxfalls.conf (or your scenario name, replace Sioux Falls names below with appropriate names from your case):

 * Do a global search/replace and search for "beamville" and replace with your scenario name (e.g. "siouxfalls").